funkyOne/fortyTwo.Docs/CustomData.md

 ```

 ## Update custom data
-use `Set custom data` to update.
+Use `Set custom data` to update.
 All properties get merged.
 So you can just specify only properties that must be updated.
 Nothing will get wiped out.